metaplex-foundation/docs/docs/candy-machine-v2/07-MintTokens.md

 mint_one_token finished 3R9XADK91RWESj3FZdzB2QXHchpjwcS5khdwZVoSd3petHyqt2T6MjntMxozX2meRFyaFZEsqjPxbCUjxz5eL5z9
 ```

-You can check that the mint was successful by using the `spl-token` to check the accounts available on your wallet:
+You can check that the mint was successful by using the `spl-token` command to check the accounts available on your wallet:

 ```bash
 $ spl-token accounts